Data protection

 A) RIGHT TO CONFIRMATION

-Every data subject has the right granted by the European legislator to obtain confirmation from the controller as to whether or not personal data concerning him or her are being processed.
-If a data subject wishes to exercise this right of confirmation, he or she may contact an employee of the controller at any time.
+Every data subject has the right, granted by the European legislator, to obtain from the controller confirmation as to whether or not personal data concerning him or her are being processed.
+If a data subject wishes to exercise this right of confirmation, he or she may, at any time, contact an employee of the controller.

 B) RIGHT TO INFORMATION

-Any person affected by the processing of personal data has the right, granted by the European legislator, to obtain from the controller free information about the personal data concerning him or her stored at any time, including a copy of that information.
-Furthermore, the European legislator has granted the data subject the right to obtain the following information:
+Every data subject has the right, granted by the European legislator, to obtain from the controller, free of charge, information about the personal data stored concerning him or her and a copy of this information.
+Furthermore, the European legislator has granted the data subject access to the following information:

-• where possible, the envisaged period for which the personal data will be stored, or, where not possible, the criteria used to determine that period
+- If possible, the planned duration for which the personal data will be stored, or, if this is not possible, the criteria used to determine that duration

-• the existence of a right to rectification or erasure of personal data concerning him or her or to restriction of processing by the controller or a right to object to such processing
+- the existence of a right to rectification or erasure of personal data concerning them or to restriction of processing by the controller or a right to object to such processing

-• if the personal data are not collected from the data subject: all available information about the origin of the data
+- If the personal data are not collected from the data subject: All available information about the source of the data

-Furthermore, the data subject has the right to information as to whether personal data has been transferred to a third country or to an international organization.
-If so, the data subject also has the right to receive information about the appropriate safeguards in connection with the transfer.
+Furthermore, the data subject has the right to obtain information as to whether personal data has been transferred to a third country or to an international organization.
+If this is the case, the data subject also has the right to be informed of the appropriate safeguards relating to the transfer.

-If a data subject wishes to exercise this right to information, he or she may contact an employee of the controller at any time.
+If a data subject wishes to exercise this right of access, they can contact an employee of the data controller at any time.

 C) RIGHT TO RECTIFICATION

-Any person affected by the processing of personal data has the right granted by the European legislator to request the immediate rectification of inaccurate personal data concerning him or her.
-Furthermore, the data subject has the right to request the completion of incomplete personal data, including by means of providing a supplementary statement, taking into account the purposes of the processing.
+Every data subject whose personal data is being processed has the right, granted by the European legislator, to request the immediate rectification of inaccurate personal data concerning him or her.
+Furthermore, the data subject has the right, taking into account the purposes of the processing, to request the completion of incomplete personal data, including by means of a supplementary statement.

-If a data subject wishes to exercise this right to rectification, he or she may contact an employee of the controller at any time.
+If a data subject wishes to exercise this right to rectification, they can contact an employee of the data controller at any time.

 D) RIGHT TO ERASURE (RIGHT TO BE FORGOTTEN)

-Any person affected by the processing of personal data has the right granted by the European legislator to obtain from the controller the erasure of personal data concerning him or her without undue delay, where one of the following grounds applies and where processing is not necessary:
+Every data subject has the right, granted by the European legislator, to request from the controller the erasure of personal data concerning him or her without undue delay where one of the following grounds applies and where the processing is not necessary:

-• The erasure of personal data is necessary to fulfil a legal obligation under Union or Member State law to which the controller is subject.
+- The erasure of personal data is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.

-If one of the above reasons applies, and a data subject wishes to request the erasure of personal data stored by MEYER INDUSTRY RESEARCH, they may contact an employee of the controller at any time.
+If one of the aforementioned grounds applies and a data subject wishes to have their personal data stored by MEYER INDUSTRY RESEARCH erased, they may contact an employee of the data controller at any time.
 The employee of MEYER INDUSTRY RESEARCH will ensure that the erasure request is complied with immediately.

 E) RIGHT TO RESTRICTION OF PROCESSING

-Any person affected by the processing of personal data has the right granted by the European legislator to request the controller to restrict processing if one of the following conditions applies:
+Every data subject whose personal data is being processed has the right, granted by the European legislator, to request from the controller the restriction of processing where one of the following applies:

-• The processing is unlawful, the data subject opposes the erasure of the personal data and requests the restriction of the use of the personal data instead.
+- The processing is unlawful, the data subject refuses to have their personal data erased and requests instead the restriction of its use.

-• The controller no longer needs the personal data for the purposes of the processing, but the data subject needs them to assert, exercise or defend legal claims.
+- The controller no longer needs the personal data for the purposes of processing, but the data subject needs it for the establishment, exercise or defense of legal claims.

-• The data subject has objected to processing pursuant to Art.
-21 (1) GDPR and it has not yet been determined whether the legitimate grounds of the controller override those of the data subject.
+- The data subject has objected to the processing pursuant to Art.
+21 para.
+1 GDPR and it is not yet clear whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of personal data stored by MEYER INDUSTRY RESEARCH, he or she may contact an employee of the controller at any time.
-The employee of MEYER INDUSTRY RESEARCH will arrange for the restriction of processing.
+If one of the aforementioned conditions is met and a data subject wishes to restrict the processing of their personal data stored by MEYER INDUSTRY RESEARCH, they may contact an employee of the data controller at any time.
+The employee of MEYER INDUSTRY RESEARCH will then arrange for the restriction of processing.

 F) RIGHT TO DATA PORTABILITY

-Every data subject shall have the right granted by the European legislator to receive the personal data concerning him or her, which he or she has provided to a controller, in a structured, commonly used and machine-readable format.
-He or she shall also have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, as long as the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, unless the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+Every data subject has the right, granted by the European legislator, to receive the personal data concerning him or her, which he or she has provided to a controller, in a structured, commonly used and machine-readable format.
+He or she also has the right to transmit those data to another controller without hindrance from the controller to whom the personal data have been provided, where the processing is based on consent pursuant to point (a) of Article 6(1) or point (a) of Article 9(2) of the GDPR or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, provided that the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-Furthermore, in exercising his or her right to data portability pursuant to Article 20(1) GDPR, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible and when doing so does not adversely affect the rights and freedoms of others.
+Furthermore, when exercising their right to data portability pursuant to Article 20(1) GDPR, the data subject has the right to have their personal data transmitted directly from one controller to another, where technically feasible and provided that this does not adversely affect the rights and freedoms of others.

 To assert the right to data portability, the data subject may contact an employee of MEYER INDUSTRY RESEARCH at any time.